Shelpin/aeternalsv2/tech_plan_24_03.md

    - Send test messages to the Telegram group
    - Verify that agents respond appropriately
    - Check that agents can respond to each other's messages

+#### 5.1.2 Recommended Adapter-Based Approach (Latest)

+1. **Implement Adapter Pattern Solution**:
+   - Create runtime wrapper with the `createRuntimeWrapper` method
+   - Implement `runtimeIsValid` method for property validation
+   - Update waitForRuntime to create and use the adapter
+   - Add diagnostic logging throughout the adapter process
+   - Test the adapter with simple property access first

+2. **Enable Relay Registration with Adapter**:
+   - Use adapter-based runtime access to get agent ID
+   - Register with relay server using the wrapped methods
+   - Add logging to verify registration in relay server logs
+   - Test message relay between agents with adapted runtime

+3. **Verify and Test Integration**:
+   - Validate proper runtime property access via the adapter
+   - Confirm memory manager access works through the wrapper
+   - Test message processing with the wrapped runtime
+   - Verify end-to-end communication between agents

 ### 5.2 Medium-Term Improvements (2-7 days)